-(HIB) – Whether you’re gathering with friends, colleagues or family this holiday season, entertaining with appetizers is the perfect way to have fun without the stress of creating a multi-course meal.
+(ARA) – Whether you’re gathering with friends, colleagues or family this holiday season, entertaining with appetizers is the perfect way to have fun without the stress of creating a multi-course meal.
 And when the question of what to serve arises and you need an easy-yet-impressive solution, cheese plates are an ideal way to bring a gourmet touch to your event without a lot of effort.

 If a cheese plate sounds too basic, think again.
 It’s all about balancing tastes, textures and visual appeal with a variety of fun food and beverage pairings.
 Plus, it’s a great conversation starter to get your guests interacting.